The Project Discovery Phase: All Details Explained

 • Business Analyst (in charge of research from competitors and user needs to putting together the vision of which features are needed, how the end-product might work, and which issues might arise);

-• UX/UI Designer (investigates the users' pain points and demands, thinks about the ways to bring it all to life in terms of interface usability and design elegance via mockups, wireframes, and prototypes);
+• UX/UI Designer (handles UX discovery, investigates the users' pain points and demands, thinks about the ways to bring it all to life in terms of interface usability and design elegance via UX wireframing, mockups, and prototypes);

 • Developer (reviews the technical side of the project, suggests alternatives and the best-fit ways to approach the development of specific features or notes the lack of possibility to bring them to life, creates the product architecture);